paperfetcher/paperfetcher-web-app/README.md

 # paperfetcher-app

-This repository contains the *Paperfetcher* streamlit web-app.s
+This repository contains the *Paperfetcher* streamlit web-app.

 ---